Five steps to securing your identity infrastructure

 If your organization uses a hybrid identity solution with pass-through authentication or federation, then you should enable password hash sync for the following two reasons:

 - The Users with leaked credentials report in the Azure AD management warns you of username and password pairs, which have been exposed on the "dark web."
 An incredible volume of passwords is leaked via phishing, malware, and password reuse on third-party sites that are later breached.
-Microsoft finds many of these leaked credentials and will tell you, in this report, if they match credentials in your organization – but only if you enable password hash sync!
+Microsoft finds many of these leaked credentials and will tell you, in this report, if they match credentials in your organization – but only if you enable password hash sync or have cloud-only identities!

 Learn more about how password hash sync works.